 Inventory, lb : 0

-Arkansas Black apples are available in the mid fall to early winter.
+Arkansas Black apples are available in the late fall through winter.

 Recipes that include Arkansas Black Apples.
 One is easiest, three is harder.

 |Fine Cooking||Homemade Apple Cider|